kmamal/node-sdl/README.md

 ## Installation

-SDL2 is bundled along with the binaries so a separate installation is not necessary.
+SDL is bundled along with the binaries so a separate installation is not necessary.
 This package is self-contained.
 Just run: